bashbaugh/old-personal-site/_posts/2020-11-12-building-a-multiplayer-js-game-with-colyseus-js-in-20-minutes.md

 (it's ok if you don't see `package-lock.json`)

 Let's make sure it's working so far - press Run and hold your breath!
-After several seconds, if you see a new screen open that says "My Amazing Game"
+After several seconds, if you see a new screen open that says "My Amazing Game", it's working!!

 ![The empty game page](/img/uploads/hcmpg_hello.png "The empty game page")

 Yeahhh!!!
 It works!!!
 If it doesn't, go back and make sure all your files, including game.html, index.ts, tsconfig.json and package.json match mine.

+## Writing the Game